This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Step 1: Open Design Space and insert the snowflake tag image on a new canvas.

-This project can be found in the library, called Gift Wrap Snowflake Tag.
+This project can be found in the Design Space app, called Snowflake Gift Tag #M2E75078.
+Just select “new project” and then choose to insert an image onto the canvas.
+You’ll be taken to the app’s image library where you can search for this file.
 The original file also includes a handwritten “to” and “from,” which you can use with a Cricut Pen, or a scoring blade and adhesive foil, but I wanted to keep things super simple.
 To remove that part of the image, just select “actions” from the bottom menu, then choose “detach.”
 The words will now appear inside a box and you can tap or click on the red “x” to delete them.
 All that’s left is the cut file for this pretty tag.

 Step 2: Cut the tag from red (or another color) cardstock.